Intercepting Android HTTPHelp improve these docs on GitHub

 See Android's network security config documentation for more details.

-On rooted devices or emulator, the best option to do this is Frida.
+The best option to do this is on rooted devices or emulators is Frida.
 Frida is a framework for dynamic application injection.
-Once installed, it can rewrite apps on your device on demand to remove most cert pinning restrictions.
+Once installed, it can rewrite logic inside apps on your device on demand, to remove most cert pinning restrictions.

-If you don't have a rooted device, it's still possible to rewrite the application externally.
-To do so, you first need to download an APK for the application.
+Alternatively, it's possible to rewrite the target app externally.
+To do so, you first need to download an APK for the app.
 ApkPure.com is a useful site to do this for most apps on the Google Play store.
 You may also be able to retrieve an APK from a device with the application, by using

 adb shell pm list packages -f -3 to get the path to installed applications, and